Cataract surgery: symptoms and treatment

-There are various types of cataract, all are due to changes in the chemical composition of the lens (oxidation of lens proteins, primarily), which reduces its transparency.
-There can be many causes for these alterations: usually it’s aging.
+There are various types of cataract; all cataracts are due to changes in the chemical composition of the lens (primarily oxidation of lens proteins), which reduces its transparency.
+There can be many causes for these alterations: the main cause is aging.

-The cataract is diagnosed using specific instruments.
-It is usual to undergo a full regular ophthalmology visit for diagnosis.
+A cataract is diagnosed using specific instruments.
+A full ophthalmology visit is necessary for diagnosis.

-The only treatment is surgical removal.
-Today in advanced countries, it generally involves the technique known as phacoemulsification, which fragments the lens using ultrasound.
-The fragments are then removed.
-A small artificial lens is then implanted.
-The procedure takes place under local or topical anaesthesia.
+The only treatment is cataract surgery.
+Today, in advanced countries, this generally involves a technique known as phacoemulsification, which fragments the lens using ultrasound.
+The fragments are then removed and a small artificial lens is implanted.
+Cataract lens replacement takes place under local or topical anesthesia.

-A femtosecond laser can also be used to perform even more precise incisions in the cornea to fragment the lens with less trauma (using less ultrasound), and also cut the capsule that contains it more accurately.
+Laser assisted surgery can also be used.
+A femtosecond laser performs even more precise incisions in the cornea to fragment the lens with less trauma than ultrasound phacoemulsification.
+It also cuts the capsule that contains the lens more accurately.

-Thanks to constant technological progress it is now possible to use intraocular lenses (IOL) that differ in terms of shape, material and size, and with different optical power, to allow maximum adaptability for correcting a greater variety of sight defects and eye structures.
+Thanks to constant technological progress it is now possible to use intraocular lenses cataract surgery (IOL) that differ in terms of shape, material and size.
+Such lenses offer different optical power allowing maximum adaptability for correcting a greater variety of sight defects and eye structures.

-The choice of the most suitable IOL to implant is important for the success of the cataract procedure.
+Choosing the best lens for cataract surgery or most suitable IOL to implant is important for the success of the cataract surgery.

-Therefore, the specialist, following a thorough consultation and preoperative exam, will decide whether the patient is a good candidate for the intervention and the best IOL for an optimal result.
-In cases with the appropriate optical conditions, this can even lead to not needing to wear glasses.
+Therefore, the specialist, following a thorough consultation and preoperative exam, will decide whether the patient is a good candidate for cataract surgery and select the best lens for cataract surgery for an optimal result.
+In cases with the appropriate optical conditions, this can even lead to not needing to wear glasses anymore.